Abernant (horse)

-Abernant (1946–1970) was a British Thoroughbred racehorse.
+Abernant (1946–1970) was a British Thoroughbred racehorse and sire.
 In a career which lasted from May 1948 until 1950, he ran 17 times and won 14 races.
 He was the best British two-year-old of 1948 and returned from a narrow defeat in the 2000 Guineas to become the dominant sprinter in Britain in 1949 and 1950.
 Abernant's Timeform rating is the highest for a sprinter in Europe since World War II.
+He sired the winners of over 1,000 races.

 Background

-Abernant was a dark-grey, bred by Catherine Macdonald-Buchanan and raced in the colours of her husband Reginald Macdonald-Buchanan.
+Abernant was a dark-grey horse bred by Catherine Macdonald-Buchanan and raced in the colours of her husband Reginald Macdonald-Buchanan.
 He was sired by the Epsom Derby winner Owen Tudor, by Hyperion, a son of the English Triple Crown winner, Gainsborough.
 Abernant's dam, Rustam Mahal, was a non-winning daughter of Rustom Pasha and the very important broodmare Mumtaz Mahal who in turn was sired by The Tetrarch.
 Abernant was a half brother to Kurdistan (by Tehran) who was a successful sire in New Zealand, siring among others, Baghdad Note, a winner of the Melbourne Cup. horse during his racing career although like all grey horses, his coat lightened as he aged.
 Abernant was sent into training with Noel Murless at Beckhampton in Wiltshire.

 Racing record

-1948:two-year-old season
+1948: two-year-old season

 Abernant was beaten on his debut in a race at Lingfield, but won his remaining five races in 1948.
 He won the Chesham Stakes at Royal Ascot, the National Breeders' Produce Stakes at Sandown, the Champagne Stakes at Doncaster (beating Nimbus by six lengths) and the Middle Park Stakes at Newmarket.
 His only serious challenge came in the National Stakes in which he had to be ridden out by Richards to beat Star King.

 At the end of the year, he was rated the best British two-year-old in the Free Handicap.
 Timeform Annual of 1948 Stated “has terrific speed: runs very freely and although in each of his last 2 races he did not appear to have anything left in him at the finish: top class racehorse.”
 Timeform rated Abernant at 133 as a two-year-old.

-1949:three-year-old season
+1949: three-year-old season

 On his first appearance as a three-year-old, Abernant won over seven furlongs at Bath and was then moved up to one mile to contest the one mile 2000 Guineas at Newmarket.
 He started favourite at odds of 5/9 and led from the start under Gordon Richards.
 In the closing stages his stamina failed and he was caught and beaten a short head by Nimbus in the closest finish in the race's history.
 Following his defeat at Newmarket, Abernant reverted to sprint distances and went through the rest of the season unbeaten.
 His wins included the King's Stand Stakes, the July Cup, the King George Stakes and the Nunthorpe Stakes.
 In the Nunthorpe he won by five lengths despite only taking the lead inside the final furlong.